Resource Management Act 1991

 You could also call this:

-When a board of inquiry finishes looking into a matter, they need to make a decision and write a report about it.
-They have to do this as soon as they can, but no later than 9 months after the Environmental Protection Authority (EPA) told people about the inquiry.
-This 9-month period doesn’t include the time from 20 December to 10 January, or any time when the inquiry is paused.
+When a board of inquiry finishes looking at a matter, it must make a decision and write a report.
+The board has to do this as soon as possible, but no later than 9 months after the EPA gave public notice under section 149C of the Minister's direction.
+The 9-month period does not include the time from 20 December to 10 January.

-The report must say what the board decided and why.
-It needs to talk about the main issues that people disagreed about and what the board found out about these issues.
-The board can also suggest changes to plans or policies, or recommend making new ones or getting rid of old ones.
+The report must say what the board decided and why it made that decision.
+It must also talk about the main issues that people disagreed about and what the board found out about those issues.
+The board can recommend changes to plans or policies, or suggest that new policies be created or old ones be cancelled.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.

-Next up: 149RA: Minor corrections of board decisions, etc
+149RA: Minor corrections of board decisions, etc, or

 How matter decided if direction made to refer matter to board of inquiry or court: Matter decided by board of inquiry